Gaiwqqq/NetBridgeForSwarm/README.md

 - topic_name: /ekf_quat/ekf_odom  # send the messages of this ROS topic
   msg_type: nav_msgs/Odometry     # ROS message type (rosmsg style)
   imgResizeRate: 0.5              # only for image topic, resize rate, default: 1.0(raw image) [only used for image topic]
+  cloudCompress: true             # only for [sensors_msgs/PointCloud2], default = false
+  cloudDownsample: false          # only for [sensors_msgs/PointCloud2], !! not dev finished yet
   srcIP:
   - all_drone                     # send devices, all_drone means drone0, drone1, drone2....
   - drone1